cinghie/wordpress-starter-pack/wp-content/plugins/ultimate-member/readme.txt

 Ultimate Member has a range of extensions that allow you to extend the power of the plugin.
 You can purchase all of these extensions at a significant discount with our [All Access Pass](https://ultimatemember.com/pricing/) or you can purchase extensions individually.

+* [User Locations](https://ultimatemember.com/extensions/user-locations/) - Allow to display users on a map on the member directory page and allow users to add their location via their profile
 * [Unsplash](https://ultimatemember.com/extensions/unsplash/) - Allow users to select a profile cover photo from [Unsplash](https://unsplash.com/) from their profile
 * [User Bookmarks](https://ultimatemember.com/extensions/user-bookmarks/) - Allow users to bookmark content from your website
 * [User Photos](https://ultimatemember.com/extensions/user-photos/) - Allow users to upload photos to their profile